AngelaWriteTheDocs/www/docs/guide/writing/beginners-guide-to-docs.rst

 If you don't have documentation, you will miss out on a whole class of contributors.

-It makes your code better
+You want your code to be improved
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 There is an old truth that writing things down helps you think.